Incident Workflows

 Run a Workflow

-There are two ways to run Workflows:
+There are three ways to run workflows:

 Manually Run an Incident Workflow